hpc2n/sphinx-lesson-template/content/openmp-basics.rst

         5 |     #pragma omp parallel default(none)
           |

-We can not set the `number` variable to first private:
+We can now set the :code:`number` variable to first private:

 .. code-block:: c
     :linenos: